 In community property states (Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin), you can have a Single-Member LLC that is owned by both spouses for tax purposes.

 The laws in a community property state indicate that any property acquired by a married individual is also owned in common by a spouse.
 This includes any profits from an LLC.
 The IRS allows LLCs in community property states to allow an SMLLC to file as a disregarded entity for tax purposes.

 Is a Single-Member LLC required to have an Operating Agreement?

 Only six states require LLCs to have an Operating Agreement (California, Delaware, Maine, Missouri, and New York).
 This operating agreement doesn’t have to be filed with the Secretary of State or any other state agency for that matter but needs to be kept on file.

-Even though it isn’t required, an Operating Agreement can be beneficial, even for a Single Member LLC.
-A formal Operating Agreement helps prove the LLC is separate from its owners which can improve the liability protection and any potential tax breaks should the entity elect corporation taxation.
+Even though it may not be required, an Operating Agreement can be beneficial.
+A formal Operating Agreement helps prove the LLC is separate from its owner which can improve the liability protection and any potential tax breaks should the entity elect corporation taxation.